 Through Many Tribulations We Must Enter the Kingdom of God

 Telling the Church that harder times are ahead has the potential to scare a lot of people away.
-But to tell your people that on the other side of the pains of this world is a Kingdom without end, a Kingdom with no sin and in which righteousness dwells, will strengthen the saints like nothing else.
-That is why Paul’s message is so powerful.
-Not only did he suffer for the Gospel, but he lived to proclaim it.
+But to tell your people that on the other side of the pains of this world is a Kingdom without end, a Kingdom with no sin, and in which righteousness dwells, will strengthen the saints like nothing else ever could.
+That is why Paul’s message to them was so powerful.
+Not only did he suffer for the Gospel, but he lived every day to proclaim it.
 The more he lived for it, the more willing he was to die for it.
-The more he lived for it, the more he loved it and the more he became aware of its promises.
+The more he lived for it, the more he loved it, and the more he became aware of its promises.

 A Pastor’s Perspective